Beyond the I-MMSE relation: derivatives of mutual information in Gaussian channels: Introduction

-Higher derivatives are also given in \cite{guo2011estimation}.
-The key idea behind these formulae is the incremental channel approach which reduces the calculation of $I_X^{(k)}(\lambda)$ for any positive $\lambda$ to calculating $I_X^{(k)}(0)$.
-With methods proposed in \cite{guo2005mutual, guo2011estimation}, the $k$-th derivatives at zero can be calculated for any $k$, resulting in increasingly complex formulae as $k$ grows.
+Higher derivatives of $I_X(\lambda)$ are also given in \cite{guo2011estimation}.
+The key idea behind these formulas is the incremental channel approach which reduces the calculation of $I_X^{(k)}(\lambda)$ for any positive $\lambda$ to that of $I_X^{(k)}(0)$.
+With methods proposed in \cite{guo2005mutual} and \cite{guo2011estimation}, the $k$-th derivatives at zero can be calculated for any $k$, resulting in increasingly complex formulas as $k$ grows.
+Moreover, \cite{ledoux2016heat} derived a recursive way to compute the derivatives.
 However, a general formula for all $k$ is currently unknown.